prabhakar-sivanesan/Custom-keypoint-detection/README.md

     |_ annotations (folder to place the annotation file)
     |_ tfrecord (folder to place tfrecord)
 ```
+Our intention in this project is to detect cutting plier and it's 5 keypoints.
+Basically you can replace it with any object you need to detect.

 ### Data collection

 Collect all your images and place it into your ```dataset/images``` folder.
-Make sure all the images are in same format, preferably .jpg/jpeg .
+Make sure all the images are in same format, preferably .jpg/jpeg.

 ### Annotation

 The TF2 object detection pipeline requires the dataset for centernet-hourglass network to be annotated on [coco data format](https://cocodataset.org/#format-data) as it's pretrained model is initially trained on COCO dataset.
 I have used [coco-annotator](https://github.com/jsbroks/coco-annotator), a web-based tool that let's you annotate bounding boxes, keypoints, etc which also allows us to automatically download the annotations on coco data format.
 The [setup and installtion](https://github.com/jsbroks/coco-annotator/wiki/Getting-Started) using docker is super easy, where you can follow these steps to do so.

+Run ```docker-compose up``` on terminal from the coco_annotator project directory.
+Once it's fired up open ```http://localhost:5000``` on your web browser.

+Go to *Datasets* tab and create a new dataset.
+Give a *dataset name* and click **Create Dataset**.

 ### Processing dataset